MicrosoftDocs/azure-docs/articles/storage/common/redundancy-migration.md

 Customer-initiated conversion is only available from the Azure portal, not from PowerShell or the Azure CLI.
 To initiate the conversion, perform the same steps used for changing other replication settings in the Azure portal as described in [Change the replication setting using the portal, PowerShell, or the CLI](#change-the-replication-setting-using-the-portal-powershell-or-the-cli).

-The [customer-initiated conversion](#customer-initiated-conversion) to ZRS is available in all public ZRS regions except the following:
+The [customer-initiated conversion](#customer-initiated-conversion) to ZRS is available in all public ZRS regions except for the following:

 - (Europe) West Europe
 - (Europe) UK South